Securing Consensus from Long-Range Attacks through Collaboration

+An advanced adversary, unlike a standard adversary, has access to the private keys of honest replicas/miners.
+It can use these keys to forge any message that has a digital signature.
+In the context of our system, the following attacks are possible: (1) Multiple committed $\Service$-blocks with the same sequence number, (2) Forgery of nonce, shift, or penalty messages.
+(3) Forgery of $\Service$-blocks, containing nonce, shift, or penalty transactions.
+If an adversary can compromise the keys of honest replicas/miners, \PoC{} {\em can not guarantee} fairness and accountability; honest miners may get penalized.
+However, \PoC{} guarantees that it is computationally expensive for the adversary to rewrite the existing ledger.

-Next, we demonstrate the hardness of \PoC{} against long range attacks.
-For this, we follow Example~\ref{ex:long-range} where starting from the $k$-th block, malicious parties want to rewrite the ledger.
+To illustrate that \PoC{} guards against long-range attacks, we theoretically analyze its hardness.
+We follow Example~\ref{ex:long-range} where starting from the $k$-th block, malicious parties want to rewrite the ledger.
 To do so, malicious replicas would first create an alternate set of $\Service$-blocks using the compromised private keys of honest parties.
 Next, these malicious replicas would forward these $\Service$-blocks to the malicious miners, who will attempt to forge the \PoC{} ledger by creating new mined blocks.
-Notice that existing honest miners have a local copy of the chain and will not help malicious miners in creating these new mined blocks.
+These malicious miners will not receive any help from honest miners as they have a local copy of the ledger.